BjoernBinaer/GenericParameters/README.md

 # GenericParameters

-**GenericParameters** is a C++ library to define generic parameters.
+**GenericParameters** is a C++ header-only library to define generic parameters.
 A generic parameter can be defined by a pointer to a variable or by set/get-functions.
 Moreover, a generic parameter stores additional information like the parameter type, max/min limits, a description, etc. Such parameters are very useful, e.g., for an automatic generation of GUI elements.

 The library is used in [SPlisHSPlasH] (https://github.com/InteractiveComputerGraphics/SPlisHSPlasH) to handle all parameters of the implemented fluid simulation methods.